PET Scans – The Procedure, Risks, Indications and More

 How do I prepare for a PET scan?

-If you’re advised to undergo a PET scan, you should inform your doctor in advance about any history of allergies, your medical history of any significant ailments such as diabetes, and the list of medicines that you take.
-You need also to inform your doctor if you suspect that you are pregnant, if you are breastfeeding or if you have claustrophobia.
+If you’re advised to undergo a PET scan, you should inform the your doctor in advance about any history of allergies, medical history of any significant ailments such as diabetes, and the list of medicines that you take.
+You also need to inform the doctor if you suspect that you are pregnant, if you are breastfeeding, or if you have claustrophobia.

 What happens during a PET scan?